VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

 There are some safety measures but this is still a work in progress.
 Be sure to add dock_probe to your start_print macro.

-A tutorial to get all this working will be available [here](https://docs.google.com/document/d/1dSgqjHQ3RNvcPwyRcuyMOceWPvVQUWRSjj3-KcRRMoo/edit?usp=sharing)

-In any case, you can hit me up on Discord @hymness1#0546
+I plan to write a tutorial here for initial startup.
+In the meantime, you can hit me up on Discord @hymness1#0546